Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 The adjoint action of $H$ on $\mathfrak{g}$ admits a root space decomposition, and the choice of the pair of opposite Borel subgroups $B_\pm$ defines a subset of \textit{simple roots} $\Pi$ in the root system.
 The root system spans a lattice called the \textit{root lattice} $Q$.
 There is a dual notion called \textit{simple coroots}, which can be identified with elements inside the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{g}$.
 We will denote the simple coroot dual to $\alpha$ as $H_\alpha$.
 The \textit{Cartan matrix} of $G$ can then be defined as

 The Cartan matrix $C_{\alpha\beta}$ of a semisimple Lie group $G$ is known to have 2 along the diagonal and non-positive integers entries elsewhere.
-In particular, the Cartan matrix $C_{\alpha\beta}$ matrix is invertible and symmetrizable, i.e., there exists a diagonal matrix $D:=\diag(D_\alpha)$ with integer entries such that
+In particular, the Cartan matrix $C_{\alpha\beta}$ matrix is invertible and symmetrizable, i.e., there exists a diagonal matrix $D:=\diag(D_\alpha)$ with integer entries and a symmetric matrix $B_{\alpha\beta}$ with rational entries such that